 Loyola Marymount's M-School team exceeded expectations on all fronts to construct a phenomenal course overflowing with learning opportunities via the multitude of perspectives from passionate people.

 Let me explain.

 The M-School is a (modern) creative marketing program that involves a two-year schedule of real world material.
 Created with collaboration as the foundation, this program encapsulates everything from Meltwater training to Q&A sessions with industry leaders.
-Here are a few of the mentors our outstanding professors brought in to share with us:
+Here are a few of the mentors our professors brought in to share with us:

 You may recognize names like Frank Scherma (President and Co-Founder of RadicalMedia), Brent Taylor (Co-Founder of Beyond Meat), or Alysha Light (CEO/Founder of Flight PR and Co-Founder of Joint PR).
 M-School alums also contributed a substantial amount of time (sweat, tears, but many more laughs) to help our projects make a difference.

-Now, I should probably explain what exactly our projects entailed.
 The flagship course is called New World Brand Marketing and this is what we saw the very first day of class:

-I was in Group 9 and we chose to focus on solving the United Nations Sustainability Goal 4: Quality Education.
+Our group chose to focus on solving the United Nations Sustainability Goal 4: Quality Education.
 For us, this meant starting with the young people.

-We believe the elementary age group of students needed a kickstart, as they had (have) the most to lose during the COVID-19 era of online learning.
+We believe the elementary age group of students needed a kickstart, as they had the most to lose during the COVID-19 era of online learning.
 Little people have big ideas, so we wanted to harness those thought bubbles and push them up into the sky.